Coming to bookstores et al, early 2016, "In the Gardens of the Enchanter", a novel of magic, mystery and the human thirst for vengeance.

 Frank has also published seven novels: "The Devil's Captain" "Eternity Falls", "Talar—The Quest for Shadowcaster, "The Pucka-man's Odyssey", "Mysteriad," "Lust, Loathing, Lunacy," and "Arkadia."

 Before deciding to devote all his time to writing, Frank was journalist, political consultant, pollster, public relations executive and video producer.
 He has also been a tireless traveler, sailor, scuba diver, and mountain trekker— with a special fondness for what he calls "wild, bleak places".

 As a young news reporter, Frank won several prestigious awards for his coverage of the civil rights struggles of the 1960's and 1970's.
 Among the major events he wrote about in those years were the assassination of President John F. Kennedy and the "March on Washington" immortalized by Dr. Martin Luther King's "I have a dream" speech.
 Frank was also one of the first journalists to interview Malcolm X.

 Following his journalism career, Frank served as a consultant in a number of political campaigns.
 During his years as a public relations executive he was most interested in the production of videos for major sports clients such as the New Jersey Sports Authority (The Meadowlands) and Monmouth Park Racetrack.
 His work in the field won a number of awards.

-As might be expected, he is a devotee of sailing, especially when it can be combined with scuba diving in tropical waters.
-But he says that, for all his love of the sea, he is equally enamored of "mountains, deserts, and untamed places".
-In pursuit of adventure in such untamed places he has climbed and backpacked in the Himalayas, the Rockies, Nepal, the Salmon River country of Idaho, and the high desert of New Mexico.
+As might be expected, he was a devotee of sailing, especially when it could be combined with scuba diving in tropical waters.
+But he says that, for all his love of the sea, he was equally enamored of "mountains, deserts, and untamed places".
+In pursuit of adventure in such untamed places he has climbed and backpacked in the Himalayas, the Rockies, the Salmon River country of Idaho, and the high desert of New Mexico.

-Frank Sherry is a member of PEN and the Author's Guild of America.
+Frank Sherry is a member Emeritus of the Author's Guild of America.